Not Just For RetailersFour Ways RFID Can Benefit Retail Brand Owners

 Validation is one of RFID’s most compelling benefits.
 Each carton loaded into an outbound trailer passes through an RFID Portal and is checked to confirm it is going on the right truck.
 In addition, this final validation also acts as a trigger for generating an EPOD (Electronic Proof of Delivery) record.

 By investing in RFID portals at outbound dock doors, you can validate each carton loaded into an outbound trailer and confirm it is going on the right truck.
 RFID validation can automatically “close” a shipment and act as a trigger for generating an EPOD (Electronic Proof of Delivery) record.
-The EPOD Record enables the rapid payment of invoices, in weeks instead of months.
-This is a huge ROI benefit to the financials.
+Validation is one of RFID’s most compelling benefits.
+Each carton loaded into an outbound trailer passes through an RFID Portal and is checked to confirm it is going on the right truck.
+In addition, this final validation also acts as a trigger for generating an EPOD record.

 This is the next place to put those RFID tags to work.
 By adding RFID reading to each pack station, operators do not have to scan each barcode as they pack an order.
-By validating the carton contents in real time, the customer benefits in two ways: the packing process is faster with the reduction in hand barcode scanning.
+By validating the carton contents in real time, the customer benefits in two ways: the packing process is faster with the reduction in hand barcode scanning and errors are reduced to zero as operators can be signaled instantly if the wrong item is placed in the carton.

 By adding fixed RFID readers at each pack station, orders are validated in real time, the packing process is faster with the reduction in product handling and hand barcode scanning, and errors are reduced to zero as operators can be signaled instantly if the wrong item is placed in the carton.